the-dext/the-dext.github.io/_drafts/aws-lambda-with-onion-architecture-pt1.md

 Depending on your point of view this might be quite acceptable, but I think I would prefer if some of the Lambda projects contained more than one Lambda (though still deployed separately).
 As the solution grows, maybe these projects could be used to group the Lambda functions up according to the REST resource that they're representing.

-In this example the Product Lambdas would be together in a single project, but Lambdas for a different resouce - maybe we decide to introduce some endpoints to get a user - could be located in a different Lambda project.
+In this example the Product Lambdas would be together in a single project, but Lambdas for a different resource - maybe we decide to introduce some endpoints to get a user - could be located in a different Lambda project.
 This feels like a neater way of organising the code to me.

 In the next post in this series I will address this issue by showing how to consolidate them into a single project.